iris-hep/iris-hep.github.io/pages/fellows/JayjeetChakraborty.md

   focus-area: doma

 current_status: >
-  As of Fall 2021, Jayjeet is beginning graduate studies in Computer Science at the University of California, Santa Cruz.
+  <strong>July 2021</strong> - As of Fall 2021, Jayjeet is beginning graduate studies in Computer Science at the
+  University of California, Santa Cruz.
 github-username: JayjeetAtGithub